everything looks right. something feels off.

 how i work with men

 Most of the men I work with aren't in crisis.
 They're high-achieving, self-aware, and used to solving hard problems.
-What brings them in is a quieter kind of stuck: the sense that something isn't quite right, even when they can't name it.
+What brings them in is a stuckness that’s hard to name or even just a sense that something isn't quite right.

 My approach is conversational and collaborative.
 There's no jargon, no worksheets, no being told what to feel.
 I ask good questions, take your expertise in your own life seriously, and help you get enough distance from the noise to see things more clearly.